Gabriella439/slides/evangelism/marketing.md

 🙂: I've heard great things about Haskell

-🙃: Nah, I tried Haskell and was thoroughly disappointed with the ecosystem
+🙃: Nah, I tried Haskell and was disappointed with the ecosystem

 🤔: Hmmm.
 Maybe we're not yet ready to invest in Haskell